|

 African Ghanaian name meaning "warrior" or

 "executioner."
-Used as a nickname for a troublemaker or someone
+Originally, it was a byname for a troublemaker or

 -